proconsule/nxmp/README.md

 **Q:** What is Enigma2?

 **A:** Enigma2 is an application used in Linux-based Digital Video Broadcasting (DVB-S, DVB-C, DVB-T) receivers or TV set-top boxes and Internet Protocol television receivers.

+**Q:** What is ShaderMania?

+**A:** ShaderMania is an useless but fun feature of NXMP, it uses the ability of MPV to load custom shader into the video output chain.
+I adopt some shaders from https://www.shadertoy.com/ to make shaders effects to the video.
+Some like grayscale may be usefull for someone others (like the sea shaders) is only for fun.
+Users can also make their custom shaders and place in mpv/shaders directory.

 Thanks to
 -----